How an AGA Cooker works

-Within the ovens, heat comes from all surfaces simultaneously, ensuring a kinder, gentler cooking process without the fierce direct heat found in conventional cookers.
-Another benefit of this is that this cooking process preserves food's moisture, flavour and, most importantly, goodness.
+Within the cast iron ovens, heat comes from all surfaces simultaneously, ensuring a kinder, gentler cooking process without the fierce direct heat found in conventional cookers.
+The benefit of this radiant heat cooking process is that it preserves food's moisture, flavour and, most importantly, goodness.
 Ask any AGA owner and they'll tell you that their food really does taste better and that they get brilliant results, every time.

 What goes into an AGA range cooker?

 These twin insulated covers are the great AGA hallmark.
 When closed, they're just gently warm to the touch.
 Open them and both hot plates are instantly ready to cook.

 Big enough to hold three average sized saucepans at once, the high heat of this boiling plate can boil water faster than most electric kettles.